mspnp/cloud-design-patterns/priority-queue/Readme.md

 			Replacing the placeholder with you Azure Service Bus Namespace name.

-	  - WEBSITE_MAX_DYNAMIC_APPLICATION_SCALE_OUT:

-	  		This setting specifies how many instances the functions on your app service consumption can scale out to.
+	* Once the Functions are deployed you need to restrict the maximum number of instances your app service consumption can scale out to:

+        * From the portal go to the Function App that contains the "PriorityQueueConsumerLow" Azure Function
+        * Navigate to Scale Out on the left menu
+        * On the App Scale Out dialog set the "Enforce Scale Out Limit" to "Yes"
+        * Set the Maximum Scale Out Limit to 1 instance

-			For the "PriorityQueueConsumerLow" function set the remote value to 1 For the other functions set it explicitly to the default: 200 (This ensures that high priority messages are read from the queue more quickly than low priority messages).
+        You don't need to modify these settings for the Function App containing the "PriorityQueueConsumerHigh" Azure Function since the default setting is 200; this ensures that high priority messages are read from the queue more quickly than low priority messages.

-	* Once the Functions are deployed you can configure the managed identities role assignments:
+	* Now you need to configure the managed identities role assignments:

 			In the Azure portal, navigate to the Azure Service Bus Namespace that was provisioned in the first step.
 			Select Access Control (IAM).
 This is where you can view and configure who has access to the resource.